 Most courts either have permanent staff or have a system to appoint private attorneys to defend indigent defendants.
 In either case, these attorneys typically deal with a large caseload and receive little compensation.
 This means that an appointed attorney may not have much time outside of the courtroom to confer with the defendant.
 These attorneys are typically well-experienced and competent, but have less time or patience for discussion of the case.

-If you're facing criminal charges, having a skilled attorney early in the process could make the difference in your case.
+Getting legal help with a criminal matter early in the process could make the difference in your case.
 After all, an attorney can help to shape the evidence in the record and can also negotiate for reduced or alternative charges.
-If you're concerned about the costs of hiring an attorney, you can at least receive a free initial review of your case from an attorney near you today.
+Remember, not having a defense attorney to help defend against your criminal charges often ends up being more costly than lawyering up.